-As of the date the consolidated financial statements were authorized for issue, the Group is continuously assessing the possible impact that the application of other standards and interpretations will have on the Group's financial position and financial performance and will disclose the relevant impact when the assessment is completed.
+Except for the above impact, as of the date the consolidated financial statements were authorized for issue, the Group is continuously assessing the other impacts of the above amended standards and interpretations on the Group's financial position and financial performance and will disclose the relevant impact when the assessment is completed.

 d.
-Presentation reclassification
+Reclassification

 The management of the Group considers the bank deposits repatriated for restricted purpose for the use of substantial investments and financial investments in accordance with the Management, Utilization, and Taxation of Repatriated Offshore Funds Act. do not change the nature of the deposit as the entity can access those amounts on demand.
-The management concludes that the presentation of cash and cash equivalents is more appropriate and, therefore, has changed the presentation of the consolidated balance sheets and consolidated statements of cash flows in 2023.
-The financial assets at amortized cost were reclassified to cash and cash equivalents with a carrying amount of \$94,187 thousand, \$780,419 thousand and \$1,607,281 thousand on December 31, 2023, December 31, 2022 and January 1, 2022.
-The impact on cash flows for the year ended December 31, 2022 was as follows:
+The management concludes that the presentation of cash and cash equivalents is more appropriate and, therefore, has changed the presentation of the consolidated balance sheets and consolidated statements of cash flows.
+The financial assets at amortized cost were reclassified to cash and cash equivalents with a carrying amount of \$94,187 thousand and \$780,419 thousand on December 31, 2023 and January 1, 2023, respectively.